Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Press `Enter`, GitHub Copilot will now suggest `[Fact]` for a missing unit tests based on the code in the `PlanesController.cs` file.

-- Press `Tab` to accept the suggestion.
+- Press `Tab` to accept the suggestion, press `Enter` to add a new line.

 - GitHub Copilot will automatically suggest the a missing unit test.
 Accept the suggestion by pressing `Tab`.